 “I was in a conference room today, Mom, and I noticed this fly in the room.
 He was trapped because all the windows were closed as well as the door and there was no way he was ever going to get free.
 I felt bad and he flew over and sat right in front of me.
 I sent him loving thoughts, wished the little creature well and then went about my day and forgot about him.
 Somehow he found his way into my lunch pack and survived the rest of the day and the drive home until now when I opened my pack and found him inside!”

 We both looked at each other in amazement.
 Was it really possible that my daughter’s loving thoughts engaged with this tiny insect enough so that he was drawn intuitively to find safety in her care?
 Or was it my daughter’s intuitive intention that transported the little fly to shelter?
 In any case, my daughter’s intention and prayer for the fly was realized and the tiny creature was saved.
 Many people would think it silly to care about a simple fly, but my daughter, being raised a Baha’i, has always been taught to hold the utmost love and respect for all living creatures.
-In the Baha’i writings we are taught that all life is sacred:
+In the Baha’i writings we are told that all life is sacred:

-Briefly, it is not only their fellow human beings that the beloved of God must treat with mercy and compassion, rather must they show forth the utmost loving-kindness to every living creature. – Abdu’l-Baha, Selections from the Writings of Abdu’l-Baha, p.
-158.
+Briefly, it is not only their fellow human beings that the beloved of God must treat with mercy and compassion, rather must they show forth the utmost loving-kindness to every living creature.

 Unless ye must,